Pterosaur: Wing bones

-In derived pterodactyloids like pteranodontians and azhdarchoids, metacarpals I-III are small and do not connect to the carpus, instead hanging in contact with the fourth metacarpal.
-With these derived species, the fourth metacarpal has been enormously elongated, typically equalling or exceeding the length of the long bones of the lower arm.
+In derived pterodactyloids metacarpals I-III are small and do not connect to the carpus, instead hanging in contact with the fourth metacarpal.
+In that case the fourth metacarpal has been enormously elongated, typically equalling or exceeding the length of the long bones of the lower arm.
 The fifth metacarpal had been lost.
-In all species, the first to third fingers are much smaller than the fourth, the "wingfinger", and contain two, three and four phalanges respectively.
-The smaller fingers are clawed, with the ungual size varying among species.
-In nyctosaurids the forelimb digits besides the wingfinger have been lost altogether.
+The first to third fingers are much smaller than the fourth, the "wingfinger", and contain two, three and four phalanges respectively.
+The smaller fingers are clawed.
 The wingfinger accounts for about half or more of the total wing length.
 It normally consists of four phalanges.
-Their relative lengths tend to vary among species, which has often been used to distinguish related forms.
+Their relative lengths vary among species, allowing to distinguish related forms.
 The fourth phalanx is usually the shortest.
 It lacks a claw and has been lost completely by nyctosaurids.
 It is curved to behind, resulting in a rounded wing tip, which reduces induced drag.
 The wingfinger is also bent somewhat downwards.

-When standing, pterosaurs probably rested on their metacarpals, with the outer wing folded to behind.
-In this position, the "anterior" sides of the metacarpals were rotated to the rear.
+Standing, pterosaurs rested on their metacarpals, with the outer wing folded to behind.
+The "anterior" sides of the metacarpals were then rotated to the rear.
 This would point the smaller fingers obliquely to behind.
 According to Bennett, this would imply that the wingfinger, able to describe the largest arc of any wing element, up to 175°, was not folded by flexion but by an extreme extension.
 The wing was automatically folded when the elbow was bowed.

-A laser-simulated fluorescence scan on Pterodactylus also identified a membranous "fairing" (area conjunctioning the wing with the body at the neck), as opposed to the feathered or fur-composed "fairing" seen in birds and bats respectively.

-Pelvis

-The pelvis of pterosaurs was of moderate size compared to the body as a whole.
-Often the three pelvic bones were fused.
-The ilium was long and low, its front and rear blades projecting horizontally beyond the edges of the lower pelvic bones.
-Despite this length, the rod-like form of these processes indicates that the hindlimb muscles attached to them were limited in strength.
-The, in side view narrow, pubic bone fused with the broad ischium into an ischiopubic blade.
-Sometimes, the blades of both sides were also fused, closing the pelvis from below and forming the pelvic canal.
-The hip joint was not perforated and allowed considerable mobility to the leg.
-It was directed obliquely upwards, preventing a perfectly vertical position of the leg.

-The front of the pubic bones articulated with a unique structure, the paired prepubic bones.
-Together these formed a cusp covering the rear belly, between the pelvis and the belly ribs.
-The vertical mobility of this element suggests a function in breathing, compensating the relative rigidity of the chest cavity.